GoogleCloudPlatform/gcloud-maven-plugin/README.md

         gcloud components update app-engine-java

-3. You must use Java 7.
-If you don't have Java 7, [Download](http://www.java.com/en/download/manual.jsp) and install it.
-For App Engine Managed VMs images, it is possible to use Java 8 with some customization.

-4. Set your `JAVA_HOME` environment variable.
-If you are a `bash` user, the following considerations apply:

-    * For a typical Linux installation, add a line similar to the following to your `.bashrc` file:

-            export JAVA_HOME=/usr/local/tools/java/jdk1.7.0_45.jdk

-   * If you use Mac OS X and the default Terminal app, your shell session doesn't load `.bashrc` by default.
-So you may need to add a line similar to the following to your `.bash_profile`:

-            [ -r ~/.bashrc ] && source ~/.bashrc

-   * If you use Mac OS X but don't use the default terminal app, for example, you use a terminal management app such as tmux,  you may need to add a line similar to the following line to your `.bashrc` file:

-            export JAVA_HOME=$(/usr/libexec/java_home -v1.7)

-5. If you want to start with a Java Managed VM sample code and tutorial, you can use the GitHub project: [https://github.com/GoogleCloudPlatform/appengine-java-vm-guestbook-extras](https://github.com/GoogleCloudPlatform/appengine-java-vm-guestbook-extras)
+3. If you want to start with a Java Managed VM sample code and tutorial, you can use the GitHub project: [https://github.com/GoogleCloudPlatform/appengine-java-vm-guestbook-extras](https://github.com/GoogleCloudPlatform/appengine-java-vm-guestbook-extras)

-6. The Maven plugin relies on configuration done by the cloud SDK.
+4. The Maven plugin relies on configuration done by the cloud SDK.
 For example, the project name you want to use for a deployment step can be defined with:

+      gcloud auth login
       gcloud config set project <your project name>

 ### Adding the Cloud SDK App Engine Maven plugin to an existing Maven project